input-output-hk/partner-chains-smart-contracts/docs/README.md

 1. Bridge component triggers the Cardano transaction.
 This tx does the following:

-- verifies the signature on the new <!--ATMS key--> committee hash (must be signed by the old committee)
+- verifies that hash of committeePublicKeys matches the hash saved on chain
+- verifies that all the provided signatures are valid
+- verifies that size(signatures) > 2/3 * size(committeePubKeys)
 - verifies the NFT of the UTxO holding the old verification key at the script address
 - consumes the above mentioned UTxO
 - outputs a new UTxO with the updated <!--ATMS key--> committee hash containing the NFT to the same script address